Summary

 Managing lupus medications

 It‘s important that you’re informed about what goes into your body, especially when it comes to medications.
 Studies suggest that people who are well-informed manage their condition better.
-Information sheets on the medications used in the management of lupus are available online or from your doctor or pharmacist.
+See information sheets on the medications used in the management of lupus or ask your doctor or pharmacist for more information.

 Try to make sure you take your medications as prescribed, in the correct doses, and at the advised time of day.
 It‘s best to avoid making changes to your medications without talking with your healthcare team, including your doctor and specialists, especially if you’re considering stopping or increasing treatment.